Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 Carpentaria acuminata, the Carpy, maxes out at 50ft/15m.
 Growing Zone 10b-11, but 10a can be carefully tried.

-Syagrus romanzoffiana is a nice addition to residential landscapes.
+Syagrus romanzoffiana is a nice addition to landscapes.
 Preferred in Zones 9b-11.
 Some have had success in 8b & 9a.

 Veitchia joannis is definitely one of the tallest palms.
 Can get to 120ft/30m!
 In 10b-11 Zones.